Automattic/jetpack/docs/development-environment-cli-support.md

 PHPUnit is the tool that helps us run unit tests for Jetpack.

+### Command is available: docker

+The command `docker` comes with the Docker app in most environments.

+This command is essential for running the Jetpack Docker Development Environment.

+### Command is available: docker-compose

+The command `docker-compose` comes with the Docker app in most environments nowawadays but it wasn not the case with old versions of the Docker app.

+This command is needed for leveraging the multiple docker containers that encompass the Jetpack Docker Development Environment.

 ### Docker images are available

 The containers for the Jetpack docker images are created when you ran `yarn docker:up`.